X-R-G-B/EndlessJourney-public/_posts/2024-11-18-start-of-our-end-year-project.md

 ---
-author: xavier
+title: Start of our End Year Project
+tags: [EndlessJourney]
+style: fill
+color: secondary
+description: First post about our project
 ---

 We are happy to start our end student year project.

-The goal is to make a multi-player game using some LLM to create a new quests every time the player end its last quests.
+The goal is to make a multi-player** game using some LLM to create a new quests every time the player end its last quests.
 That way, the player can keep playing the same game without being bored or finishing the game.